ananyaprashasti15ui/ananyaprashasti15ui/README.md

 # Hi, I'm Ananya Prashasti

 ## About Me
-I am a B.Tech Electronics and Communication Engineering undergraduate at SRM Institute of Science and Technology, currently in my second year.
+I am a B.Tech Electronics and Communication Engineering undergraduate at SRM Institute of Science and Technology, currently in my third year.
 I am deeply interested in software development, machine learning, and cybersecurity, with a focus on building practical, real-world solutions.

 I focus on building and learning by doing, constantly exploring new technologies and applying them through hands-on projects.